Qabel/qabel.github.io/Qabel-Client-Drop.md

 **On sending success:**
 The server will return the specific [response](https://github.com/Qabel/intern-doc/wiki/Qabel-Protocol-Drop#methods).
-Message will be put into history.
+The message will be added to the history.

 **On sending failure:**
 The server will return the specific [response](https://github.com/Qabel/intern-doc/wiki/Qabel-Protocol-Drop#methods).
-User will be informed.
-Client will retry to send it.
+The user will be informed and the client will try to resend the message.

 #### Get message
 Alice (receiver) wants to receive new messages.
 Alice has a private key and an address, therefor a valid inbox.